lingnand/lynnard.github.io/source/_posts/2013-11-15-making-vim-play-nice-with-your-window-manager.markdown

 To start with, [wmctrl][wmctrl] is a little program that interacts with your window manager on the command line (yes that is possible).
 The most useful features include listing the workspaces, checking for window information, jumping to a specific window based on title or window ID.

 The other piece of the puzzle is Vim's own server-client feature, which I've somehow looked over in the past.
-It's actually very simple: to start a server-enabled Vim
+It's actually very simple:

+* To start a server-enabled Vim

         vim --servername <name> ARG1 ARG2 ARG3

-To send command to a server-enabled Vim
+* To send command to a server-enabled Vim

         vim --servername <name> --remote FILE1 FILE2

     This will connect to the vim by the server name and make it edit the files given in the rest of the arguments.

-To query information regarding the remote vim, you can use
+* To query information regarding the remote vim, you can use

     vim --servername <name> --remote-expr {expr}

     This will connect to the vim server, evalute `{expr}` in it and print the result on stdout.

 Another interesting discovery of mine is that Vim actually includes a plugin called `editexisting.vim` for the default installation.
 This will be the script we build upon.